dev117uday/learning-databases/mongodb/mongo-administration.md

 * There is upper limit to vertical scaling
 * Sharding means adding more machines and dividing the dataset into multiple pieces
 * For each shard, we add more replica to make sure we dont lose data
 * a sharded cluster contains a config server, that store the metadata about each shard.
-This config server are responsible to distributing the queries to the shard containing the data.&#x20;
+This config server are responsible to distributing the queries to the shard containing the data.
 * to make config servers highly available, they are deployed in a replica set configuration
 * We use mongos to route the queries to each shard